Abdus-Samee-007/ChatOn/README.md

 # ChatOn

-A full-stack real-time chat application built with React, Vite, Zustand, Tailwind CSS (frontend) and Node.js, Express, MongoDB, Socket.IO (backend).
+A full stack chat application which lets you chat real-time privately with others and has features such as media upload and saved chat history.
+Also has custom profile options such as choosing your preferred theme across the app or choosing your own profile photo.

 ---